remp2020/remp/Mailer/extensions/mailer-module/README.md

   // optional
-  "variant_id": 123, // Integer; ID of the newsletter variant to subscribe "send_accompanying_emails": true // Boolean; Whether to send welcome email to the subscribed user.
+  "variant_id": 123, // Integer; ID of the newsletter variant to subscribe "variant_code": "author.123", // String; Code of the newsletter variant to subscribe "send_accompanying_emails": true // Boolean; Whether to send welcome email to the subscribed user.
 Defaults to TRUE.
 }
 ```